starfederation/datastar-clojure/README.md

                 :git/sha "LATEST_SHA"
                 :deps/root "sdk/clojure/adapter-ring"}

- ring-compliant/adapter "Coordinate for the ring compliant adater you want to use."}
+ ring-compliant/adapter "Coordinate for the ring compliant adapter you want to use."}
 ```

 By ring compliant adapter we mean adapters that are implementing the